Is Olive Oil Similar to Wine?

 Decanting/Filtering

 Olive oil and wine go through some extent of decanting and/or filtering.
 Decanting is tanking a product and waiting for the heavier particles (olive particles or grapes) to settle to the bottom of the tank.
-Filtering is pushing the product through a filter or series of filters in order to remove any additional sediment, impurities, and/or to make the product shelf-stable.

 Both products are quite complex, therefore, the decantation and filtration process may never take place at the same time during production.